mykolav/coollang-2020-fs/README.md

 > :snail:
 > Hey, check out [my blog posts](https://mykolam.net/tags/compilers/) on compilers in general and this one in particular.

-The project is purely for fun and it's, honestly, just another toy compiler.
+The project is purely for fun and it's, quite frankly, just another toy compiler.
 That said, here's a couple things that might set it apart.

 ## The [language](#cool-2020) is concise but retains a degree of expressivity